Real Estate Wire Fraud Prevention Information

 What is Wire Fraud?

-• Do not share your online banking logon credentials (user ID and password) with anyone
+• Do not share your online banking username, password, verification code, or login credentials with anyone.

-• Monitor your accounts regularly for unauthorized transactions.
-Report any unauthorized transactions to your bank immediately.
+• Monitor your bank accounts regularly and report any unauthorized activity to your financial institution immediately.

 red alert banner